 Tips to Help Seniors Prepare for Winter

-Shared blog post written by Westminster Village Muncie originally posted here.
+◇ Shared blog post from Westminster Village Muncie

 Winter is coming, and unless you live in a warm climate, there is no getting around the cold winter months.
 Winter can make life challenging for everyone, especially our older adults, causing hypothermia, poor road conditions that lead to driving accidents and injuries caused by falls.